Get the news

 The Copernicus Masters is organised under an ESA contract by Anwendungszentrum GmbH Oberpfaffenhofen (“the Organiser”) and is supported by various prize-awarding partners (“the Partners”).

-Enterprises, scientific institutions, and individuals of legal adult age are entitled to participate in the Copernicus Masters 2017.
-Applications will be accepted from anywhere in the world, with some exceptions:
+Enterprises, scientific institutions, and individuals of legal adult age are entitled to participate in the Copernicus Masters 2019.
+Applications will be accepted from anywhere in the world.

-Descriptions of all of the Challenges in the Copernicus Masters 2017 are available at www.copernicus-masters.com.
+Descriptions of all of the Challenges in the Copernicus Masters 2019 are available at www.copernicus-masters.com.
 They include the respective prizes to be awarded in each Challenge and the evaluation criteria that will determine the winning proposal.
 One winner will be selected by the expert panel of each Challenge.
 In addition, one overall winner of the competition – the Copernicus Master – will be selected from the winners of all Challenges.
-The Copernicus Master overall winner will receive an additional grant of EUR 10,000 and a substantial satellite data quota made possible by financial support from the European Commission.
+The Copernicus Masters Overall Winner is selected from among all winners by an international panel of high-ranking experts.
+This outstanding entrant will be awarded a cash prize to the value of EUR 10,000.

-Interested participants are requested to submit their ideas electronically between 1 April 2017 and on 30 June (please refer to the procedure described below).
+Interested participants are requested to submit their ideas electronically between 1 April and 7 July 2019 (please refer to the procedure described below).

 The competition will be organised and carried out exclusively in English via a secure online idea database accessible at www.copernicus-masters.com.
 Registration at this site is required to create a user account, which may then be used to submit innovative business ideas to any of the Copernicus Masters Challenges.
 When creating an account, participants will be asked to provide contact details, which the Organiser will use to inform them of all matters related to the Copernicus Masters and any other issues the Organiser deems relevant to participants in the competition.
 After registering, participants will receive a confirmation link they can use to log in.
 Participants will be asked to choose an account password that will allow them to edit and save temporary content before submitting their final idea to the server.
 Upon logging in, participants will be required to choose the Challenge to which they would like to submit a proposal (the available Challenges will be shown accordingly to the country of residence of the applicant) and answer all of the mandatory questions in an online questionnaire.

-The following specification clarify the procedure to apply:
+The following specification clarifies the procedure to apply:

 New Challenges may be added while the competition is underway.
 Any additional Challenges will be announced on www.copernicus-masters.com, which will always reflect the most current status.